VoltCruelerz/OwlMarble-Magic/feats/feats.md

 You can take the _Aim_ action as a bonus action.

+## Defensive Duelist [Updated]

+You have become especially skilled in deflecting incoming attacks with your weapon, gaining the following benefits while wielding a finesse weapon with which you are proficient and no shield:

+- Your AC increases by 1 and your finesse weapon can count as a shield for the purpose of features and effects such as _Shield Master_.
+- When you are hit you with a melee attack, you can use your reaction to add your proficiency bonus to your AC for that attack, potentially causing the attack to miss you.

 ## Eldritch Adept [Updated]

 Studying occult lore, you learn one Eldritch Invocation option of your choice from the warlock class.
 Your spellcasting ability for the invocation is Intelligence, Wisdom, or Charisma (choose when you select this feat).
 If the invocation has a prerequisite of any kind, you can choose that invocation only if you're a warlock who meets the prerequisite.